 Sustainability and future plans

 Our business is at implementation stage.
 The pilot started in October 2020 as an extracurricular activity.
 Overwhelming response and inquiries on prices of services, yet to be set, has made us take things seriously.
 The business was incorporated in May 2021.
 Some equipment like camera stand, microphone and lights were bought.
 Some videos on construction are already up on YouTube and short articles are consistently posted on Facebook.
 A simple company website has been done; however, there is need for an e-commerce platform to be set up.
-The business has managed to make $282 through consultancy.
-Both Founders are in full-time employment; therefore, most business opportunities are missed due to lack of time.
 Our target customers are construction enthusiasts (professionals, investors and companies) equivalent to over 1.4 million Zambians.
-Our revenue sources will be partnerships, adverts, consultancy, lectures, subscriptions etc. Capital expenditure and annual operation cost computations stand at $7, 423.8 and $35, 497.00 respectively with profit margin of 50.28%.
-The founders personal income is used to invest in this business; however, funding opportunities are also being seized in order to establish this brand.
+Our revenue sources will be partnerships, adverts, consultancy, lectures, subscriptions etc. The founders personal income is used to invest in this business; however, funding opportunities are also being seized in order to establish this brand.
 We firstly look forward to securing at least $10, 000.00 capital, purchasing studio and office equipment to set camp and thereafter, concentrate on selling our brand.
 We want to be a well- known and trusted brand before concentrating on profit making.
 We will strive to have at least 100, 000 genuine followers in year one of formal business.
 We will work with the right people in first year that believe in our cause for the betterment of sustainable communities.
 After this, in year two, we will concentrate on testing new products/ services and increasing revenue sources.
-After stabilizing, in five years time, the company will expand to other areas.
+After stabilizing, in five years time, the company will expand to other countries.

 Your profile as an entrepreneur